Metastatic Cancer

 Have you ever considered the idea of spontaneous creation?

-- Metastatic renal cancer: Caused by existential conflicts, such as beliefs like "I am nothing," or "After all is said and done, there will be nothing left of me."
-The mindset that "It's pointless to try, everything is already lost," also plays a role.
+- Metastatic renal cancer: Caused by existential conflicts — beliefs like "I am nothing," or "After all is said and done, there will be nothing left of me."
+The mindset that "It's pointless to try, everything is already lost" also plays a role.

-- Metastatic liver cancer: Rooted in the fear of scarcity, such as "I won't have enough to sustain me," especially after incurring significant medical expenses.
+- Metastatic liver cancer: Rooted in the fear of scarcity — "I won't have enough to sustain me" — especially after incurring significant medical expenses.

 On numerous occasions, I've observed the progression of cancer.
 A patient gets diagnosed and is consumed by fear, leading to the cancer "spreading" to the lungs.
 Then, faced with the daunting costs of treatment, it "spreads" further to the liver.
 Ultimately, reaching the kidneys, the patient feels defeated, resigning to thoughts of "Why even try?"